danbev/learning-ai/notes/architectures/rwkv.md

 I'm confused about the names of these, time mixing, and channel mixing.
 It seems to me that channel mixing, or dimension mixing, is done in both of these.
-Actually this is not so different from the transformer where we have the self attention which attends to all the tokens in the sequence (time mixing) and then we have the feed-forward neural network which is applied to each token independently (channel mixing).
+_Actually this is not so different from the transformer where we have the self attention which attends to all the tokens in the sequence (time mixing) and then we have the feed-forward neural network which is applied to each token independently (channel mixing)_.

 ### Finch (RWKV-6) Channel mixing)
 This is pretty much the same as in Eagle (RWKV-5) but I'm still keeping this section.
 When reading the paper I was a little confused because I was using the Figure 1 from the paper as a reference for the diagram above.
-But when going throught the llama.cpp implementation I noticed that there the G' matrix is not present.
+But when going throught the llama.cpp implementation I noticed that the G' matrix is not present.
 It seems like this might be a mistake in the paper, so I'll update the digram to reflect this.
 It is stated [here](https://www.rwkv.com/) that there was a mistake in the paper so the below is correct.